 Law Enforcement Professionals

-Fortitude Consulting and BAF Security Solutions, in support of Law Enforcement Professionals, have developed “The Law Enforcement Professional Series Program: 21st Century Community Policing and Cultural Competency.”
+BAF-Fortitude, in support of Law Enforcement Professionals, developed and taught across the United States, “The Law Enforcement Professionals Series Course: 21st Century Community Policing and Cultural Competency.”

 Excellent training with modern insights relating to cultural diversity for public safety professionals.
 Colonel Freeman of BAF Security Solutions and Colonel Boggs of Fortitude Consulting provided us with relevant, unique insights and experience that made my deputies re-think the way they handle encounters.
 Remarkable facilitation by the instructors and I highly recommend this 21st Century Strategic LE Series.